kavehtehrani/youtube-video-controls/README.md

 - **Transform origin centering** for proper rotation behavior
 - **Original state preservation** for perfect reset functionality
 - **Container-aware positioning** that works with YouTube's layout
+- **Intelligent persistence** - Settings only affect new videos when enabled
+- **Storage-based architecture** - All settings transparently stored for debugging

 ## 🎨 Design Philosophy